 I offer research opportunities for enthusiastic students, teachers, and volunteers, including graduate students through at Northwestern University.
 I teach courses in statistics and plant conservation genetics through Northwestern's program in plant biology and conservation and the Center for Plant Conservation.
 In 1995 I started the Echinacea Project, which investigates the ecology and evolution of the purple coneflower Echinacea angustifolia in fragmented prairie habitat in western Minnesota.

-Ison, J.L., S. Wagenius, D. Reitz, and M.V.
+Ison, J.L., S. Wagenius, D. Reitz., M.V.
 Ashley.
+2014.
 Mating between Echinacea angustifolia (Asteraceae) individuals increases with their flowering synchrony and spatial proximity.
-Accepted in American Journal of Botany.
+American Journal of Botany 101: 180-189.
+PDF

-Ison, J.L., S. Wagenius, D. Reitz, and M.V.
+Ison, J.L., S. Wagenius, D. Reitz., M.V.
 Ashley.
+2013.
 Development and evaluation of microsatellite markers for a native prairie perennial, Echinacea angustifolia (Asteraceae).
-Accepted in Applications in Plant Sciences.
+Applications in Plant Sciences 1: 1300049.
+PDF

-Ridley C.E., H.H.
-Hangelbroek, S. Wagenius, J. Stanton-Geddes, R.G.
-Shaw.
-2011.
+Ridley CE, Hangelbroek HH, Wagenius S, Stanton-Geddes J, Shaw RG, 2011.
 The effect of plant inbreeding and stoichiometry on interactions with herbivores in nature: Echinacea angustifolia and its specialist aphid.
 PLoS ONE 6(9): e24762.
+PDF

 Wagenius, S., E. Lonsdorf, and C. Neuhauser.
 2007.
 Patch aging and the S-Allee effect: breeding system effects on the demographic response of plants to habitat fragmentation.
 American Naturalist 169:383-397.
-(Supplemental Material)
+PDF

 The Echinacea Project is a long-term investigation of the ecology and evolution of plants in fragmented prairie habitat.
 The Echinacea Project started as Stuart's dissertation research project in 1995.
 Read about this cutting-edge research that helps us understand long-lived prairie plants and the other species with which they interact.